j450h1/Leada-R-Project-2-Ebola/README.md

 ![Newly Reported Ebola Deaths](https://raw.githubusercontent.com/j450h1/Leada-R-Project-2-Ebola/master/Newly%20Reported%20Ebola%20Daily%20Deaths%20-%20ggplot2%20and%20plotly.png)

-The number of daily deaths attributed to Ebola in Liberia peaked near the end of September.
+The number of daily deaths attributed to Ebola in Liberia peaked near the end of September at just over 60 deaths in a day.
 However, there was still alot of variability of daily deaths in September, there is no clear evidence of a downward trend from the data.

 ![Newly Reported Ebola Deaths](https://raw.githubusercontent.com/j450h1/Leada-R-Project-2-Ebola/master/Percentage%20of%20Confirmed%20Ebola%20Cases%20-%20Tableau.png)